GS-Macherechedze/week6.1/README.md

 Online visualization tools: Explore various online options with user-friendly interfaces for creating charts and graphs.
 Submission Instructions (Git):

-## instructions
+## Instructions

-Download the expense data (CSV file) in this repo, Open it in Microsoft Excel or Google Sheets.
+1. Download the expense data (CSV file) in this repo,
+2. Open it in Microsoft Excel or Google Sheets.
-Transform the data so it can be readable then rename the file as an Excel sheet (.xlsx) Perform the visualization tasks outlined below.
+3. Transform the data so it can be readable then rename the file as an Excel sheet (.xlsx)
+4. Perform the visualization tasks outlined below.
-In another file (Microsoft Word/ Google Docs) describe your findings and what have you learnt for each task below.
+5. In another file (summary.docx) found in this repo describe your findings and what have you learnt for each task below.
-Save and Upload the two documents(summary.docx & myExpenses.xlsx) onto this repo as your submission.
+6. Save and Upload the two documents (summary.docx & myExpenses.xlsx) onto this repo as your submission.

 ## Let's Get Visual!